Saturday, 2 December 2017

 Weland Smith on the Franks' Casket

 But there are other versions of the legend of Weland Smith and his son.
-Here I have translated a lesser-known folk tale from Willands Härad, Skåne, about Widrik Welandsson and his father, Weland Smith.
-This was told by Jens Svendsson, pastor in Ivetofta parish, Skåne, in 1624 (note that Skåne was part of Denmark at that time), and printed in the introduction to Hylten-Cavallius's edition of the Saga of Didrik of Bern (1850).
+Here I have translated a lesser-known folk tale from Willand's hundred (härad) in Skåne, about Widrik Welandsson and his father, Weland Smith.
+This was told by Jens Svendsson, pastor in Ivetofta parish, Skåne, in 1624 (note that Skåne was part of Denmark at that time), and was printed in the introduction to Hylten-Cavallius's edition of the Saga of Didrik of Bern (1850).

-From ancient times, it has been told that Willands Härad in Skåne got its name from a Willand, who was a remarkable and strange smith.
-To show this, the härad has in its seal a hammer and a tong, and that mark has also been used on the härad's banner, in memory of Willand and his son, Widrik Willandson.
+From ancient times, it has been told that Willand's hundred in Skåne got its name from a Willand, who was a remarkable and strange smith.
+To show this, the hundred has in its seal a hammer and a tong, and the same symbols have also been used on the hundred's coat of arms, in memory of Willand and his son, Widrik Willandson.

 It is an old folk tale that Willand got that son with a mermaid, who he tied up while he had his way with her.
 When he set her loose again, she said: Now I have got a son with you.
 If you hadn't tied me up, he would have been very strong both on land and in water.
 But now he will be very strong only on land.

-The same stone that lay on top of the sword is still called the smith's stone to this day, and it lies on a little hill, west of Krogstorp in the Ivetofta parish of Willands Härad.
+The same stone that lay on top of the sword is still called the smith's stone to this day, and it lies on a little hill, west of Krogstorp in the Ivetofta parish of Willand's hundred.

-Widrik Welandsson is said to be buried on Ederbeck's slätt in Grydby mark, west of Sissebäck mill.
+Widrik Welandsson is said to be buried on Ederbeck's plain in the country around Grydby, west of Sissebäck mill.
 Big standing stones may be seen to this day in that place, near the main road to Sölvitaborg.
-The reason Widrik was buried there is said to be that he himself wanted to be laid in that place where he was fathered.
+They say the reason Widrik was buried there is that he himself wanted to be laid to rest in the same place he was fathered.

 ---